Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Guaranteed Privacy-Preserving Interval Observer Design

 \subsection{Observer Input-to-State Stability}

-In this subsection, we formalize sufficient conditions to satisfy the stability of the proposed framer~\eqref{eq:observer}.
-These conditions simultaneously satisfy some bounds on the $\mathcal{H}_{\infty}$-norm of the observer error dynamics, which is also required in the next subsection where we provide guaranteed privacy-preserving conditions.
+In this subsection, we formalize sufficient conditions to satisfy the stability of the proposed observer~\eqref{eq:observer}.
+These conditions simultaneously satisfy some bounds on the $\mathcal{H}_{\infty}$-norm of the observer error dynamics, which is also required in the next subsection where we provide guaranteed privacy-preserving conditions. \mmoh{We begin by computing a linear comparison system for the error dynamics. \begin{lem} The observer error dynamics admits the folllwoing linear positive comparison system: